mos9527/mos9527.github.io/content/posts/cp/fft-problems.cn.md

         }
         return transform_result::SUCCESS;
     }
-    /// <summary>
-    /// Real domain Discrete Cosine Transform (DCT-II) in O(NlogN) time. aka DCT,
-    /// with 'Ortho' normalization as in https://docs.scipy.org/doc/scipy/reference/generated/scipy.fftpack.dct.html
-    /// **This is the inverse function of "DCT3", where DCT2(DCT3(x)) = x
-    /// **This version uses the transform's owning work area and is therefore NOT thread-safe.
-    /// </summary>
-    /// <param name="a">Input span of real values</param>
-    /// <param name="work_area">Work area.
-MUST be TWICE the of size of this DCT</param>
-    /// <returns>Result of this transform.</returns>
     transform_result operator()(span_t a) { return operator()(a, work_area); }
 };
 template <typename Real = double, typename IDFT = IFFT<>> struct DCT3 {